 Lee Jay Walker

 Modern Tokyo Times

 The esteemed art schools of Kano and Tosa are instrumental in Japan.
-This concern the fusion of art, culture, and the continuation of high culture in Japan.
+This concerns the fusion of art, culture, and the continuation of high culture in Japan.
 Therefore, Kano Masanobu (1434–1530), the foundation stone of the school of Kano, was extremely insightful concerning Chinese art and culture.

 The Kyushu National Museum says, “KANO Masanobu (1434-1530), a leading painter and contemporary of Sesshu in the Muromachi period, was the first generation of the Kano school that dominated the traditional Japanese painting scene until the beginning of the Meiji period.
 He played an active part as a personal painter for the Muromachi government’s 8th General Yoshimasa Ashikaga.”